 L-band aeronautical MES are deployed on aircraft in use in most countries.
 The frequency band 1 492-1 518 MHz is part of a wider frequency band (1 427-1 518 MHz) identified for IMT systems in the Radio Regulations.
 Some administrations are considering making available all, or a part, of this wider frequency band for terrestrial IMT systems (including use for 4G and 5G terrestrial mobile systems).
-The use of the frequency band up to 1 518 MHz by IMT [downlink] has a potential blocking effect of aeronautical L-band MES receivers operating within the frequency range 1 525-1 559 MHz.
+The use of the frequency band up to 1 518 MHz by IMT has a potential to cause “blocking” of aeronautical L-band MES receivers operating within the frequency range 1 525-1 559 MHz.
 Consequently, compatibility measures would be necessary to ensure the operation of L-band aeronautical MES at airports where needed.
-The studies also show the potential for interference is negligible when aircraft are in-flight.
-The analysis conducted by the CEPT on this issue (contained in ECC Report 299) also addresses the timing of the provisions on compatibility.
-ITU-R WP 4C is also conducting technical studies on the same issue but, as of beginning-2023, those studies are not yet finalised.
-A common approach to avoid blocking of aeronautical L-band MES is by the application of power flux density (PFD) limits around these specific areas or locations (see CEPT and ITU-R deliverables).

-This note also provides guidance on how to identify these specific areas or locations which would require the application of a pfd limit to be fulfilled by mobile operators with authorisation below 1 518 MHz.
+A common approach to avoid blocking of aeronautical L-band MES is by the application of power flux density (PFD) limits around these specific areas or locations (see CEPT and ITU-R deliverables below).
+This information note provides guidance on how to identify these specific areas or locations generally inside airport and maintenance areas which would require the application of a PFD limit to be fulfilled by mobile operators with authorisation to operate IMT within the frequency band 1 492- 1 518 MHz.

-This note also provides information on the steps taken to improve resilience of aeronautical L-band MES to the blocking effect (-30dBm blocking level for [IMT operating below 1 517 MHz and] MES operating above 1520 MHz), noting that protection measures would remain required for aeronautical L-band MES complying the blocking threshold, with less stringent PFD values (second phase).
-For the first phase, the pfd limits are based on [two alternative approaches in determining the protection levels/either existing regulation outside CEPT].
+This note also provides information on the steps taken to encourage the aeronautical industry to improve the resilience of aeronautical L-band MES receivers to tolerate a-30dBm blocking level for MES operating above 1520 MHz.
+In Europe, this new blocking level has been taken as the reference to determine the protection measures for resilient aeronautical L-band MES resulting in less stringent PFD limits on IMT transmissions around airports.
 See section 4 for more details.

+Relevant CEPT and ITU deliverables